 “If the legendary Phil Spector had heard Savoy’s Mountains of Time, we would probably have seen tears behind that eccentric’s sunglasses.” – VG

-The first half of 1998 saw the band performing some of their songs at showcase gigs in the UK and the USA.
-Waaktaar also busied himself with other ventures; firstly exhibiting a collection (titled Rammer) of his oil paintings at a gallery in Lillehammer and, secondly, producing a single by Norwegian band deLillos titled ‘Tyve Null Tre’.
-His only previous experience of working with other bands had been the Y Me single ‘Dance With The World’ that he’d remixed in 1985.
+The first half of 1998 saw Savoy performing some of their songs at showcase gigs in the UK and the USA.
+Pål also busied himself with other ventures; firstly exhibiting a collection of his oil paintings—¬titled Rammer—at a gallery in Lillehammer, and, secondly, producing a single by Norwegian band deLillos, titled ‘Tyve Null Tre’.
+His only previous experience of working with other acts had been the (now very rare) Y Me single, ‘Dance With The World’, which he’d remixed in 1985.
 (Y Me was the alias of Tore Aarnes, the owner of Octocon Studios, where the debut album by Bridges, Fakkeltog, had been recorded in the summer of 1980).

 Following an approach by the organisers of the Nobel Peace Prize concert to perform, the members of a-ha met during the summer to discuss their future.
-This would eventually lead to a full scale reunion, including a new album and world tour.
-Plans were also afoot for Savoy to release a third record, which meant that both acts would be working concurrently over the next few years; a move Waaktaar would later describe as “madness”.
+This eventually led to a full scale reunion, which encompassed a new studio album and world tour.
+Plans were also afoot for Savoy to release a third record, which meant that both acts would be working concurrently over the next few years; a move Pål would later describe as “madness”.

-Following the departure of Greg Calvert, Waaktaar resumed bass-playing duties on the new album, which would once again be released by the EMI label.
+Following the departure of Greg Calvert, Pål resumed bass-playing duties on the new album, which would once again be released by the EMI label.
 Buoyed by the enthusiastic response to Lackluster Me, it was a confident band that entered the recording studio to cut their third opus.
 Like its predecessor, all songs were credited to the New York-based couple.
-“The songs kept coming – recording it was easy,” recalled Waaktaar.
+“The songs kept coming – recording it was easy,” recalled Pål.
 “Lauren was pregnant.
 We were giddy and excited!”

-The first fruits of these self-produced recording sessions arrived in July 1999 with the release of the single ‘Star (I’m Not Stupid Baby)’, which would earn the band another Spellemannprisen nomination.
-Featuring Lauren on lead vocal, it provided a portent of what was to come: well-produced songs with a catchier pop sheen; an antidote to the previous album’s more sombre inflections.
+The first fruits of these self-produced recording sessions arrived in July 1999 with the release of the promotional single, ‘Star (I’m Not Stupid Baby)’, which would earn the band another Spellemannprisen award nomination.
+Featuring Lauren on lead vocals, it provided a taste of what was to come: well-produced songs with a catchier pop sheen; an antidote to the previous album’s more sombre inflections.
 Of the pacier tracks, ‘Any Other Way’ and the Revolver pop of ‘Grind You Down’ provided two bona fide Savoy classics, the latter featuring a memorable guitar motif.
-Other highlights included ‘Man In The Park’, which was inspired by the couple’s visits to Washington Square Park; ‘End Of The Line’, which is sumptuously imbued with the spirit of Burt Bacharach, and ‘Bottomless Pit’ which subtly evokes the melodic craft of Rubber Soul.
+Other highlights included ‘Man In The Park’, which was inspired by the couple’s visits to Washington Square Park; ‘End Of The Line’, which was sumptuously imbued with the spirit of Burt Bacharach, and ‘Bottomless Pit’, which subtly evoked the melodic craft of Rubber Soul.

 With both a-ha and Savoy running in tandem, both acts’ new albums inevitably ended up featuring some of the same musicians.
-Drummer Per Lindvall, a mainstay of a-ha’s recording and performing team in the noughties, guested on ‘Man In The Park’, while Savoy’s Frode Unneland featured on a-ha’s ‘Minor Earth Major Sky’ and ‘The Company Man’.
-Lauren Savoy co-wrote ‘The Sun Never Shone That Day’ and added a distinctive backing vocal to ‘You’ll Never Get Over Me’, while Magne Furuholmen added a gorgeous clavichord part to ‘Bottomless Pit’.
-Many of the tracks on Mountains Of Time were also enriched with strings, resulting in a euphonious listening experience.
+Drummer Per Lindvall—a mainstay of a-ha’s recording and performing team in the noughties—guested on ‘Man In The Park’, while Savoy’s Frode Unneland featured on a-ha’s ‘Minor Earth Major Sky’ and ‘The Company Man’.
+Lauren co-wrote ‘The Sun Never Shone That Day’ and added a distinctive backing vocal to ‘You’ll Never Get Over Me’, while Magne Furuholmen added a gorgeous clavichord part to Savoy’s ‘Bottomless Pit’.
+Many of the tracks on Mountains Of Time were also enriched with strings, which resulted in a euphonious listening experience.

-The album, with a Lauren Savoy-designed sleeve that harked back to the 1960s, was released in July 1999, with initial copies including a bonus EP of exclusive tracks.
-Reviews were unanimous in their praise, and there were celebrations-a-plenty in the Waaktaar household throughout August and September 1999, with the couple announcing the birth of their child True August, and the album hitting number one in the Norwegian charts.
+The album, boasting a Lauren Savoy-designed sleeve that harked back to the 1960s, was released in July 1999, with initial copies including a bonus EP of exclusive tracks.
+Reviews were unanimous in their praise, and there were celebrations-a-plenty in the Waaktaar-Savoy household throughout August and September 1999, with the couple announcing the birth of their child, True August, and the album hitting No.1 in the Norwegian charts.
 The celebrations continued in February 2000 when Savoy were awarded a Spellemannprisen award for ‘Best Pop Group’.
-Later in the year, fans and critics alike would hail a-ha’s comeback album Minor Earth Major Sky, and it was no surprise when Waaktaar later described this period as one of the highlights of his career.
+Later in the year, fans and critics alike would hail a-ha’s comeback album, Minor Earth Major Sky, and it was no surprise when Pål later described this period as one of the highlights of his career.

 Savoy – Reasons To Stay Indoors (2001 album)